silverjuke/silverjuke/docs/scripting.md

 Overview
 ================================================================================

-First note: Currently, by default Silverjuke is compiled without scripting capabilities.
-This may change in future, however, currently this is not foreseeable.
-For this reason, please also check if other customisation methods will do the job, eg. skinning, shell scripts and Silvejuke commandline options or DDE.

 If Silverjuke was compiled with scripting functionality, things can be controlled using scrips, simple lines of code, placed eg. in a text file or in attributes attributes of skins.